timmywebdev/T1A3_TimothyNguyen/README.md

 ### **Feature 2 - Enter Bet Amount**

 The Enter Bet Amount feature is similar to the Deposit Money feature.
-After the deposit has been made, and the variable credits in class Game has a value, a prompt will be made for the user to input the amount they would like to wager.
-When the user enters an input to the prompt, the input is stored in the variable 'bet' and will be put under certain conditions that will determine what the output will be.
-The first condition will use the .isdigit() method to determine whether the input only contains digits.
-If this method passes, 'bet' will then be converted to an integer so the code can continue.
-Once it is converted to an integer, the next condition will check whether the bet is more than 0 and is less than credits (since you cannot bet more than the credits that you have).
-If this condition is true, the bet will be subtracted from the credits and the next feature to start the game will begin.
-However, if the value of the variable is above credits or less than or equal to 0, an error statement will be outputted, and the loop will break and start again.
-If the first condition of .isdigit() does not pass, then the next condition to check is the string that was given.
+After the deposit has been made, and the variable `credits` in class `Game` has a value, a prompt will be made for the user to input the amount they would like to wager.
+When the user enters an input to the prompt, the input is stored in the variable `bet` and will be put under certain conditions that will determine what the output will be.
+The first condition will use the `.isdigit()` method to determine whether the input only contains digits.
+If this method passes, `bet` will then be converted to an integer so the code can continue.
+Once it is converted to an integer, the next condition will check whether the bet is more than 0 and is less than `credits` (since you cannot bet more than the credits that you have).
+If this condition is true, the bet will be subtracted from `credits` and the next feature to start the game will begin.
+However, if the value of the variable is above `credits` or less than or equal to 0, an error statement will be outputted, and the loop will break and start again.
+If the first condition of `.isdigit()` does not pass, then the next condition to check is the string that was given.
 If the string is a 'q' or 'Q', this will allow the user to terminate the game and withdraw their money.
 If the input is any other string except for "q" or "Q", then an error statement will be outputted, and the loop will break and start again.

 Here is the code: